-Students who withdraw from Trinity during a semester must secure an official Withdrawal Form from the Academic Records Office.
-This form must be signed by the indicated college officials and then be returned to the Academic Records office before official withdrawal can be completed.
+Students who withdraw from Trinity during a semester must complete the official Withdrawal Form online.
+The form must be filled out and submitted before official withdrawal can be completed.
 A fee will be assessed for all withdrawals (See Withdrawal Policy under Finances).
 Failure to comply with the college withdrawal policy may result in failing grades for all courses for that semester and ineligibility for financial refunds.